Khaleda Ekram

-Khaleda Ekram (6 August 1950 – 24 May 2016) was a Bangladeshi architect, professor, researcher, and academician.
+Khaleda Ekram (6 August 1950 – 24 May 2016) was a Bangladeshi architect, professor, researcher, and academic.
 She served as the 12th vice-chancellor of Bangladesh University of Engineering and Technology (BUET).
-She was the former dean of the faculty of architecture and planning and head of the department of architecture, Bangladesh University of Engineering and Technology (BUET).
+She was the former dean of the faculty of architecture and planning and head of the department of architecture at BUET.
 She was the first woman to be appointed as the vice-chancellor of BUET.
-She held the position since September 2014 until her death in May 2016.
+She held the position from September 2014 until her death in May 2016.